PeterCamilleri/CX16/docs/vm_sp.md

 ```

 Notes:
-* This type of stack may be used to create stacks from 2 up to a limit of 256
+* This type of stack may also be used to create stacks from 2 up to a limit
-bytes.
+of 256 bytes.
 * Stack space does not need to be page aligned.
 Further it will not run
 faster if it does not cross a page boundary.
 * Since this stack uses an index register, the overhead of saving and
 restoring that register needs to be factored in.
+* Its base address is not fixed, meaning that multi-threading systems can
+easily switch between multiple stacks without copying lots of data.
 * For a stack of size L bytes, the initial stack pointer value is L-1.

 [Back to the Top](#implementing-vm-stacks)